 Both my degree and PhD are from Exeter.
 I work on American history in the last half of the nineteenth and first half of the twentieth centuries.
 I have a particular interest in ethnicity, immigration, bigotry and criminality.
-I am currently researching the Ku Klux Klan as a fratrnity and the origins and interpretation of organized crime.
+I am currently researching slavery since abolition in the United States.

 I am happy to supervise American history projects in the period from 1865-1941.